 Rivet & Smith discussed the various spellings in detail.

 Where: The Scilly Isles.

-Notes: The Scillies (plural) seem to have been regarded as one main island in Roman times.
-There appears to be no certainty about when sea level rise split it up, but a reasonable guess is that ancient sailors knew a complex archipelago of multiple harbours and tidal beaches functionally rather like Scapa Flow, Stockholm, or numerous atolls .
+Notes: The Scillies (plural) may have been regarded as one main island in Roman times, since Pliny treated it as singular.
+See here for the latest scientific estimates of how the single island of 10 000 years ago turned into the many islands of today.
+Roman sailors may have known a complex archipelago of multiple harbours and tidal beaches functionally rather like Scapa Flow, Stockholm, or numerous atolls .

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 26 October 2022 To main Menu